 For the correction, tyre rolling sound reference values are needed.
 Tyre rolling sound measurements shall be carried out according to the test procedure of Appendix 3 to Annex 3 of this regulation.

-These measurements might be carried out during the type approval of a vehicle type (CASE 1 described in paragraph 2. of this appendix) or be performed as an independent test to be used for type approval tests of different vehicle types (CASE 2 described in paragraph 3. of this appendix).
+These measurements might be carried out during the type approval of a vehicle type (CASE 1 as described in paragraph 2. of this appendix), or be performed as an independent test to be used for type approval tests of different vehicle types (CASE 2 and CASE 3 as described in paragraph 3. of this appendix).

 For the further processing of data, the following tyre rolling sound reference information shall be available from the test according to Appendix 3 to Annex 3: